annis-souames/GENIAL-LABS/Networking fundementals/VLANs.md

 ip default-gateway 172.17.99.201
 ```

-We can use `show ip route` to see the networks connected to the router.
+We can use `show ip route` to see the networks connected to the router, it should show all the networks/VLANs created.